cycosoft/Eyas/README.md

 - [Attribution](#attribution)
 - [License](#license)

-## Who and Why

-_If you've got HTML and someone who wants to see it, this is for you_.

-The best time to test your changes is _before_ you merge them, but setting up a development environment on everyone's computer doesn't scale.
-The standard solution is to merge the code, and test it down the line in a staging environment where a simple bug might block the entire team from shipping.
-An emerging trend is to deploy each branch to an ephemeral environment, but this can be costly and time consuming to set up for all but the largest companies.

-_Eyas_ leverages a packaged version of your application to provide a _simple_, shareable, and serverless testing solution that's ready to share within minutes.
-Regardless of your team size, you can now decrease the feedback loop for no extra cost.
-You can easily include PMs, designers, executives and customers in the testing process.

 ## Features

 - 📈 **Speed & Stability** - Ship faster and increase confidence in your application by testing _before merge_